hmrc/penalties-file-notification-orchestrator/README.md

 This application runs on port 9184.

 You can use the ./run.sh to run the service.

-The user must have an authenticated session and be enrolled in MTD VAT to access most pages of this service.

 The service manager configuration name for this service is: PENALTIES_FILE_NOTIFICATION_ORCHESTRATOR